 Have a morning routine

-Now that we have so much more time in the morning, we’re able to exercise, cook, read our favourite books, and sleep in all in the same amount of time we’d normally be doing our BC commute.
-The NHS advises that scheduling this commute time is still just as important, as if we were actually still going to work (even if we aren’t).
+With so much more time in the morning, we’re able to exercise, cook, read our favourite books, and sleep in all in the same amount of time we’d normally be doing our BC commute.
+The NHS advises that scheduling this commute time is still just as important as if we were actually still going in to work (even if we aren’t).
 Getting up at the same time that you would when heading into the office can help us get in the mood for work and stops the boundaries between work and home becoming too blurred.
 It also ensures that your sleep cycle remains regular, which comes with a tonne of benefits.

 Designate a workspace